Common Use Cases¶

 --force flag to overwrite pipes with the same version.
 Nevertheless, you cannot overwrite data sources.

-For the case of data sources, if you need to change the schema (i.e. adding new columns), you have to version it, otherwise you’ll have to delete / recreate it which will force you to delete any endpoint using it as well.
+For the case of data sources, if you need to change the schema or the engine settings, you have to version it.
+Otherwise you’ll have to delete / recreate it which will force you to delete any endpoint using it as well.

 Maintain different environments for your data sources and pipes (staging, development, production)